dsaidgovsg/airflow-pipeline/README.md

 An [Airflow](https://airflow.incubator.apache.org/) setup that aims to work well with Hadoop and Spark

-## Docker image

-You might have to `docker login` first before you can build any images.

-To change the environment variables, edit `docker-compose.yml` instead of `Dockerfile` without the need to rebuild the docker image.

-To deploy, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`

-To bring the containers up for development, use also the `docker-compose.override.yml`.
-This will additionally create a volume at `./dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.

 ## What this gives you

 This docker image is based off [`datagovsg/python-spark-airflow:1.7`](https://hub.docker.com/r/datagovsg/python-spark-airflow/) image which is based off [`datagovsg/python-spark:2.7-1.6.1`](https://hub.docker.com/r/datagovsg/python-spark/).
 See their respective docker files to know where they are installed.